 Peanut butter lovers will rejoice over this easy recipe for gluten-free peanut butter bread!
-This gluten-free quick bread makes an ultra moist bread dotted with gooey chocolate chips to enjoy as an indulgent breakfast, treat, or snack!
+This gluten-free quick bread makes an ultra moist loaf dotted with gooey chocolate chips to enjoy as an indulgent breakfast, treat, or snack!

-Similar to other popular gluten-free quick bread recipes, such as gluten-free banana bread and oat flour bread, peanut butter bread comes together in one bowl, requires no yeast, and is as easy as mix and bake!
+Similar to other popular recipes in my gluten-free quick bread recipe collection, peanut butter bread comes together in one bowl, requires no yeast, and is as easy as mix and bake!
+They are referred to as “quick” because no yeast means no kneading or waiting for the bread to rise.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Finally stir in the chocolate chips.
-I like to add a mixture of regular chips and miniature chips to evenly disperse chocolate in every bite!
+Finally stir in the chocolate chips.
+I like to add a mixture of regular chips and miniature chips to evenly disperse chocolate in every bite.

 - Substitute butterscotch or peanut butter chips for the chocolate chips.
 Be sure to read labels to ensure they are gluten-free.
 Some brands contain malt.